 • Liability insurance doesn’t cover injuries or damage to your property.

 • Some states require you to have other coverages in addition to liability.
-These may include uninsured/underinsured motorist coverage and personal injury protection.
+These may include coverage for uninsured/underinsured motorists and personal injury protection.

 author-img